kkm24132/dsc-gettingcleaningdata/README.md

   * 4 SITTING
   * 5 STANDING
   * 6 LAYING
 * The remaining columns are numeric.
-They contain the mean, mean frequency or standard deviation of the measurements for a total of 86 feature variables which represent the following:
+They contain the average (per subject and activity) values of the mean or standard deviation of the measurements for a total of 66 feature variables which represent the
+  following:

   Note: in the names below the prefix 't.' denotes a time domain variable, the prefix 'f.' denotes a frequency domain variable. 'xyz'